What does Nikita mean?

 Nikita is a very popular first name for females (#1304 out of 4276, Top 30%) but a rare surname for both adults and children.
 (2000 U.S. Census)

 Presented below is the baby name popularity of Nikita for girls.
 Nikita was first listed in 1970-1979 and reached its peak position of #583 in the U.S. in the year 1997, but is not listed currently.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)

 Shown below is an analysis of the usage of the girl name Nikita and related names.
-Prominent alternative forms of Nikita are Colette (#522 last year), Nettie, Nichol, Nichole, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikki and Nikole.
-This girl name reached the peak of its popularity during 1970-1979 and has become much less popular since, with forms like Nichole, Nicolette, Niki, Nikita and Nikki falling out of fashion.
+Prominent alternative forms of Nikita appearing in the Top 1000 are Colette (#522 last year), Nettie, Nichol, Nichole, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikki and Nikole.
+These girl names reached the peak of their popularity during 1970-1979 (usage of 0.3043%) and have become much less popular since (usage 0.1124%, down 63.1%), with forms like Nichole, Nicolette, Niki, Nikita and Nikki falling out of fashion.
 Colette (#522) and Nicole (#129) are two of the more fashionable baby names here, with Colette enjoying a rekindling in usage.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)